zetalabs/chat.ezbox/README.md

 # chat.ezbox
-Chat.ezbox is an APP for testing many LLMs
+Chat.Ezbox is an APP for testing many LLMs